• Skip to primary navigation

 Alternatively, you can stir in some leftover cooked protein at the end like leftover Weeknight Roast Chicken or Instant Pot Kalua Pig.

-• 6 cups Instant Pot Bone Broth or chicken stock
+• Instant Pot Bone Broth, chicken stock, or vegetable broth

 • Diamond Crystal kosher salt